colbyn/SubSystems/essay/README.md

 My long term aspirations is to begin with a business model founded upon offering solutions to computational chemistry and biology fields.
 Which, according to Grand View Research, Inc, is expected to reach $13.6 billion, by 2026.
 Specially, I'm imagining a cloud based business model focused on hardware accelerators optimized for various application specific workloads.
 Where my aforementioned language will serve as the frontend to such.

+## PS

+You can see a preview of what I wrote in `chem-rs` over here on [this page](https://colbyn.github.io/SubSystems/).
+It doesn't show off everything that it can do. <small>Also there is an issue in my implementation for solving augmented matrices.
+So the part that automatically balances chemical equations doesn't work.</small>